Kazmimasooma/Group-1-Disney/README.md

 - Disney Movie Ratings dataset: https://www.kaggle.com/dikshabhati2002/walt-disney-movies
 - MovieLens Users Ratings dataset: https://grouplens.org/datasets/movielens/

-We think that at the start of the project, as Disney, we were provided this information, which may be accessed here: https://www.the-numbers.com/movies/distributor/Walt-Disney#tab=year
+As Disney corporation, we will assume that we are provided with this information at the start, which may be accessed here: https://www.the-numbers.com/movies/distributor/Walt-Disney#tab=year

-Future Analysis
-- (Filter by Brand: Disney) Toy Sales Amazon dataset: https://www.kaggle.com/PromptCloudHQ/toy-products-on-amazon

-Incomplete Dataset
-- (Not good enough) User Disney Movie Reviews (incomplete): https://www.kaggle.com/andreaserrano/imdb-disneys-reviews-oo

 KPIs ( What and When)